tommyshado/course-catalog/tutor-wages/readme.md

 ## Make tests pass

-Make the tests pass in `tutorWageCalculator.test.js` and `tutorOvertimeWageCalculator.js` by implementing the functions.
+Make the tests pass in `tutorWageCalculator.test.js` and `tutorOvertimeWageCalculator.js` by implementing the `tutorWageCalculator` & `tutorOvertimeWageCalculator` functions.
+Do the `tutorWageCalculator` function first.
+And if you have time do the `tutorOvertimeWageCalculator` function.